-So is the veterinarian at fault?
+Is the veterinarian at fault?

-Not necessarily, in some cats, it is believed that they may have additional ovarian tissue underneath the ovary, which is missed during surgery.
+Not necessarily, it is possible that some females have additional ovarian tissue underneath the ovary, which can be easy to miss at the time of surgery.

 Symptoms can occur days or years after surgery, there appears to be no breed predisposition.

-Being extra affectionate.
+- Being extra affectionate

-Testing for elevated estrogen and progesterone levels in blood serum.
+- Testing for elevated estrogen and progesterone levels in blood serum.

-Ultrasound may reveal the presence of ovarian tissue, however, this may not always be visible on ultrasound.
+- Ultrasound may reveal the presence of ovarian tissue, however, this may not always be visible on ultrasound.